-The Political Section interacts with the Afghan government on bilateral and international political issues, elections, parliament, rule of law, promotion of democracy, human rights, freedom of the press, religious freedom, labor and refugees.
+The Political Section interacts with the Afghan government on bilateral and international political issues, elections, parliament, rule of law, promotion of democracy, human rights, freedom of the press, religious freedom, labor, and refugees.
 We also engage with civil society groups, political parties, women’s organizations and humanitarian NGOs.
 In all of these areas, we work closely with the U.S. Agency for International Development.
-USAID’s assistance program in Afghanistan is one of their most extensive worldwide.

-The Political Section has officers whose primary responsibility is to report on human rights abuses in Afghanistan and to promote U.S. values concerning the protection of human rights.
-Other officers in the Section report on issues concerning refugees.
+The Political Section reports on human rights abuses in Afghanistan and promotes U.S. values concerning the protection of human rights.
+Other officers in the section report on issues concerning refugees.
 The Political Section also manages the Afghan Women’s Empowerment (AWE) Grants Program, designed to increase women’s participation in political life.

 Our goals with the Government of the Islamic Republic of Afghanistan include the following:

 - Encouragement of government policies conducive to a healthy democracy

 - Encouragement of Afghanistan’s democratic processes, including elections

 - Encouragement of Afghanistan’s legal and judiciary structures and support for due processes under Afghanistan’s and international law

 - Encouragement of civil society groups and independent political parties

 Documents and Web Sites

 - U.S. Department of State, Afghanistan Country Page